 With support for multiple secure protocols and cryptographic ciphers, both the Express and Advanced Security modules thoroughly protect data in transit.
 By enforcing the use of secure protocols, strong ciphers, encryption keys, and password policies, data transfers strictly follow all security guidelines.

 With either the Express and Advanced Security modules, you can enforce account access policy controls, expire passwords automatically on certain dates, and use AD, NTLM, LDAP, an ODBC-compatible database, or the built-in authentication manager in EFT.

 Securing sensitive company data requires continuous monitoring and validation of security policies and controls.
-Globalscape makes it easy for an administrator to create and maintain file-transfer services that meet or exceed these standards with a simple set-up wizard.
-Once enabled, the HSM is an ever-vigilant security tool that disallows low-security options, captures compensating controls, and generates reports for auditing the system’s compliance status.
+Once enabled, the Express and Advanced Security modules are an ever-vigilant security tool that disallows low-security options, captures compensating controls, and generates reports for auditing the system’s compliance status.

-The HSM, in concert with EFT and DMZ Gateway, helps organizations comply with data storage requirements—including not storing data in the network DMZ—using repository encryption and securely sanitizing (wiping) deleted data so that it cannot be reconstituted.
+The Express and Advanced Security modules, when used with the DMZ Gateway®, help organizations comply with data storage requirements—including not storing data in the network DMZ—using repository encryption and securely sanitizing (wiping) deleted data so that it cannot be reconstituted.

 The Advanced Security module (ASM) provides support for easy-to-use authentication methods, including smart card, single sign-on, and multi-factor authentication options.
 By centralizing authentication methods and using an interoperable solution like ASM with EFT, users can use a single source of authentication across the IT resources they use, including Globalscape EFT.